 Am I comfortable with being uncomfortable?

 Think back to a time when you wanted to make a big change in your life.
 It could be getting a new job, travelling the world, or ending a relationship that was no longer working.
-You will probably recall feeling some level of resistance about making those decisions.
+You will probably recall feeling some level of resistance or fear about making those decisions.

 The Oxford Dictionary defines resilience as “…able to withstand or recover quickly from difficult conditions.”
 Therefore to be resilient you need to be prepared to embrace change and willing to step out of your comfort zone.

 Remember it’s always better to try something and not get it right the first time than living with the regret of never trying in the first place.
-When you are without growth mindset you will be without progress!

 Score yourself from 1 to 5, with 1 being “very comfortable with being uncomfortable” and 5 being “not comfortable at all”: Am I comfortable with being uncomfortable?